 Brussels Sprouts Au Gratin

 - 2 pounds fresh Brussels sprouts washed, trimmed, and halved

 - 1/2 teaspoon salt

 - 1/2 teaspoon ground black pepper

-- Pour cheese sauce over the Brussels sprouts, and then top with the crispy cooked bacon.
-Bake in the oven for about 45 minutes.
+- Pour the cheese sauce over the Brussels sprouts, sprinkle the bacon on top, and bake in the preheated oven for about 45 minutes.